bpanel-org/securityc/README.md

 ```

 The `gettext` package includes `envsubst`, which is a handy program
-for rendering templates with environmental variables.
+for rendering templates with environment variables.

 # Usage